Fleming Jenkin

 "Suppose a white sailor were thrown ashore on an island of [Purple People Eaters] ...."

-The single white sailor in the first generation has four offspring in the second generation, twice as many as a local PPE.
-All of them are intermediate in color between white and deep purple.
-These offspring also have an excess number of offspring in the third generation, who are intermediate between lilac and deep purple.
-In each successive generation, even though the descendants of the original white have more offspring than other individuals in the population, their coloration will always converge on the darker color of the bulk of the population, and eventually the population will again become uniformly dark.
-No matter the reproductive advantage gained by the introduced white in the first generation, the population cannot become white in the long run.
+Jenkin supposed that, as the White sailor would (of course) be innately superior to the local PPE, he would become King.
+As such, the sailor in the first generation would have more offspring in the second generation (Line 2) than the local PPE.
+Because of blending inheritance, they would be an intermediate lilac in color between white and purple.
+As such, they would succeed their father as rulers.
+In the third generation (Line 3), these lilac offspring would also have an excess number of offspring, who would be intermediate between lilac and purple.
+In each successive generation (lines 4 & 5), even if the descendants of the original white sailor continue to constitute a ruling caste with more offspring than the PPE, blending inheritance will make their color converge on the darker color of the bulk of the population.
+Eventually the population will again become uniformly dark.
+No matter the reproductive advantage gained by the introduced white sailor or his descendants, the population cannot become white in the long run.